Multimedia functions

 PlayVideo (string filename, VideoSkipStyle, int flags)

-Plays an AVI, MPG or OGG Theora file, or any other file type supported by Media Player.
+Plays a supported video file.
 The game is paused while the video plays.

 VideoSkipStyle defines how the player can skip the video: